mariesheets/mariesheets/README.md

 to welcome you to my page, here is a super cool video for you to watch!
 [super cool link](https://www.youtube.com/watch?v=XB3EQrj1maw)

-[^2]: ps sorry about the picture of my dog. she got this terrible haircut a few days before i took this picture.
+[^2]: ps sorry about the picture of my dog, she got this terrible haircut a few days before i took this picture. don't worry, she looks fine now

 <!--
 **mariesheets/mariesheets** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.